 Dare 2 Dream Farms supplies chickens, coops, poultry supplies, and a friendly sounding board for sub/urban people interested in raising their own backyard flocks.
 They also hand deliver throughout the Greater Los Angeles area, the Central Coast, and the Bay Area — but if you can swing a visit to the farm, it’s very much worth the drive!

 This post is brought to you by Dare 2 Dream Farms.
-Thank you for supporting the brands that support Garden Betty.
+Thank you for supporting the small businesses that support Garden Betty.